WebMechanix/SimpleConsent/README.md

 #### ⚙️ Configuration First
 If you...
-- can write basic JSON objects, you can configure it
+- Can write basic JSON structures, you can configure it
-- can write some basic CSS, you can style it
+- Can write some basic CSS, you can style it
-- use a front-end component library (e.g. Bootstrap or similar), you can edit the underlying UI templates if desired
+- Use a front-end component library (e.g. Bootstrap or similar), you can edit the underlying UI templates
+- Have access to Cloudflare Workers, or Server-Side GTM, (or similar tech) you can create geolocation routing

 #### 🏷️ Google Tag Manager (GTM) Focused
 Designed to work with GTM's consent signal APIs and provide better ergonomics for GTM users.

-### Foreword

-A large portion of this project is/was inspired by [Klaro](https://klaro.org).
-Klaro is a great project, and does a LOT more than this library, and offer a premium hosted service.
-But, Klaro takes a "Services first" approach to its configuration instead of "consent types" - this makes Klaro a little hard to use with tools like GTM and more specifically its consent signal APIs that are "type/behavior" focused.

-### ⚠️ LEGAL DISCLAIMER!
+### ⚠️ Legal Disclaimer! ⚠️

 **The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.

-This library is a tool to help technical marketers and companies comply with the law using a lightweight alternative to something like OneTrust or CookieBot.
-As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager.
+As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.

-**It cannot be understated to always (even if using a hosted CMP) to consult with a data privacy lawyer to ensure your consent banner configuration is compliant with regional data collection laws.**
+**It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

-### Library Principles

-#### Developer/Technical Marketer First
-This is a "Configuration First" library.
-Too many CMPs try to offer fancy GUI's and tertiary features like "Cookie Scanners".
-YAGNI - and if you do - there's likely a better way than a hosted CMP.

-#### Focused on Tag Managment through Google Tag Manager (GTM)
-Love it or hate it - GTM is the main TMS used on the web - used by millions of websites.
-This library will not try to tailor to every TMS or situation.

-#### Localization is Opt-In
-Every configuration/implementation will not require robust multi-language support.
-We want to keep the core library as small as possible.
-As such, localization will be "DIY" through provided configuration objects.
-With the abundance of AI tools like LLMs - localizing a configuration object should be easy to do.

-#### Easy to Style & Theme
-Sensible defaults set via CSS variables, overrideable templates if full control is desired.

-#### Minimal Build Tooling
-Value simplicity, no TypeScript (for now) or elaborate build tooling (aside from basic minification/compression).

 ---